freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-build-a-website-without-writing-any-code/index.md

 ---
-title: How To Build a Website Without Writing Any Code
+title: How to Build a Website Without Writing Any Code
 ---
 It's possible to build dynamic, mobile-responsive websites without writing any code at all, in just a few minutes.